 In the TSH-T3 shunt, blood carrying TSH enhances T4-T3 conversion as it flows through the thyroid.
 This is because the thyroid gland is more than just a factory that synthesizes hormones:

 The thyroid gland is also a metabolizing organ that converts T4 to T3.

-I’m sorry but there is no thyroid hormone pill that can perform this metabolic function, and therefore mere “thyroid hormone replacement” is insufficient.
+There is no thyroid hormone pill that can perform this metabolic function of “enzymatic conversion,” and therefore, therapies are limited:

-Thyroid hormone replacement is not a DIO1 or DIO2 replacement.
+- Thyroid hormone replacement is not a DIO1 or DIO2 enzyme replacement.

-The daily T4 pill is utterly incapable of ensuring its sufficient activation to T3 in the body.
+- A daily T4 hormone pill is utterly incapable of ensuring its sufficient activation to T3 in the body.

 A thyroidectomy is not a risk-free solution for a “good thyroid cancer” if it steals these enzymes from one’s body, unreasonably demanding the liver and kidney to suddenly convert more T4 than they ever did before.